sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tmpwatch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A utility for removing files based on when they were last accessed
+Short desc    : A utility for removing files based on when they were last accessed
 URL          : https://fedorahosted.org/tmpwatch/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The tmpwatch utility recursively searches through specified
+Descript     : The tmpwatch utility recursively searches through specified
              : directories and removes files which have not been accessed in a
              : specified period of time.
 Tmpwatch is normally used to clean up
              : directories which are used for temporarily holding files (for example,